"If you have access to a real-time PCR

 Template cDNAs prepared from total RNA of

-normal human breast and
+normal human breast and two human

 breast tumors (BioChain Institute, Inc., 5.0 µg) were characterized in